krlmlr/dplyr/revdep/cran.md

 ### New problems
 (This reports the first line of each new failure)

-* actfts
+* actxps
   checking tests ...
 ERROR

-* actxps
-  checking tests ...
+  checking re-building of vignette outputs ...
 ERROR

 * admiral
   checking tests ...
 ERROR